 Author: Moumita Paul

-- While it will start boiling then add 1 tbsp of vinegar to it.
+- While the water starts boiling then add 1 tbsp of vinegar to it.
 Vinegar will remove the raw smell of tomatoes and retain the red color of this momo dip.

-- After about 10 mins of boiling or when the tomato skins are starting to remove then turn off the heat.
+- After about 10 mins boil in water when the tomato skins are starting to remove then turn off the heat.

-- Strain it immediately and make it completely cool down.
+- Strain it immediately from the water and make it completely cool down.
 Once it cools down remove the tomato skin and chopped it down.

 - Take a blender jar, add the chopped tomatoes, red chilies, 8 garlic cloves, a small piece of ginger, and 1/2 tsp of salt in it.
 Blend it nicely to get a smooth puree out of it.

 - Let the sauce boil and stir it frequently to prevent it from burning.
-Cook this sauce until the water almost goes off and the sauce reaches a thick consistency(as shown in the pic).
+Cook this sauce until the water is almost dry off and the sauce reaches a thick consistency(as shown in the pic).

 - When finally the sauce is ready then you may add a little salt if required.

-- Actually I’ve first sautéed the puree in little oil and then dry it up to remove the raw smell of spices and tomatoes.
+- Actually, I first sautéed the puree in little oil and then dry it up to remove the raw smell of spices and tomatoes.
 And when the raw smell goes off then boil the sauce by adding water to get the exact street style momos corner-like taste.

 - Don’t make the sauce too thick then you can not enjoy it as dipping.